 What We Do

-Our mission is to conduct research that helps reduce — if not eliminate — interpersonal violence from communities and to promote recovery among survivors of interpersonal violence victimization.
+Our mission is to conduct community-led research that helps reduce — if not eliminate — sexual and related forms of violence from communities, and to promote recovery among survivors of interpersonal violence victimization.

-Are you interested in studying interpersonal violence?
-There are a number of opportunities for students and community members to be involved in the lab.
+Are you interested in prevention of and response to sexual and related forms of violence?
+There are many opportunities for students and community members to be involved in the IVRL.

-If you are interested in being a research assistant in the IVR Lab, please complete the application (below), and send it along with a resume/CV and cover letter, to CYFS Associate Professor Katie Edwards at email@example.com.
+If you are interested in joining the IVRL, complete the application (below) and send it, along with a resume/CV and cover letter, to our lab manager, Carly Wheeler.